Bruce Brasington, Ph.D.

 Teaching and Related Service

 Dr. Brasington was a teaching assistant for three years at UCLA and received one of 10 university-wide teaching awards in 1985.
 Since 1990, he's been at WTAMU, where he's taught a variety of courses from introductory American history to graduate seminars in medieval and early-modern history.
 He has also offered Latin tutorials for a number of years.
-In recent years, he's felt fortunate to be a visiting professor at the University of Dresden.
+In recent years, he has been a visiting professor at the University of Dresden.
 There he has taught both undergraduate and graduate seminars in medieval law, theology and paleography/codicology.

 Research and Creative Activity

-Dr. Brasington has published two books and over 40 scholarly articles in fields ranging from early medieval canon law to medievalism and World War I. He is currently writing a book on twelfth-century treatises concerning the theory and practice of legal process.
-In upcoming months, he shall also be presenting conference papers based on his research into ecclesiastical disputes over monastic burial rights in the early twelfth century and natural law around 1200.
+Dr. Brasington has published two books and over 40 scholarly articles in fields ranging from early medieval canon law to medievalism and World War I. He is currently the president of the Texas Medieval Association.
+His main research project is a book on twelfth-century treatises concerning the theory and practice of legal process in canon law.
+He is both a Regents' Professor of the Texas A&M University System and a Piper Foundation Professor.